Childhood blindness: Prevention

-Vitamin A Deficiency
+Vitamin A deficiency

 Vitamin A deficiency is a leading cause of preventable childhood blindness, particularly in developing countries.
-Vitamin A deficiency is defined as a serum (blood) concentration of less than 0.70 µmol/L while a severe deficiency is defined as less than 0.35 µmol/L, per the Centers of Disease Control National Health and Nutrition Examination Survey.
+Vitamin A deficiency is defined as a serum (blood) concentration of less than 0.70 μmol/L while a severe deficiency is defined as less than 0.35 μmol/L, per the Centers of Disease Control National Health and Nutrition Examination Survey.
 Vitamin A is supplied through the diet, and a deficiency often results from poor dietary intake of Vitamin A-rich foods.
 Low dietary levels of Vitamin A can be worsened by infections that cause inflammation in the gastrointestinal tract, which prevent the body from fully absorbing Vitamin A available within digested food.
 Children in the United States have a recommended Vitamin A dietary allowance of at least 300 micrograms/day.
 Good sources of Vitamin A include vegetables, such as carrots, papaya, and pumpkin.
 Animal products, such as fish oils, as well as dairy products (milk, cheese, and yogurt) are also sources of Vitamin A.

-Retinopathy of Prematurity
+Retinopathy of pfrematurity

 Retinopathy of prematurity (ROP) is a cause of childhood blindness that can occur around the time of birth.
 Generally, measures taken to avoid preterm birth are also effective at preventing ROP.
 Babies delivered preterm, defined at or before 37 weeks of gestation, have incomplete development of the blood vessels supplying the retina.
 At birth, increased exposure to oxygen from the environment and from medical interventions (such as a high flow nasal cannula) causes damage to retinal blood vessels and stunts their growth.
 Prevention of ROP in preterm babies involves careful monitoring of oxygen delivery to avoid excess exposure.
 Neonatal ocular exams can help detect ROP.

 Treatment

 Whether blindness is treatable depends upon the cause.
 Surgical intervention can be performed in cases of primary congenital glaucoma.
-A 2020 review found no difference between combined trabeculotomy and trabeculectomy (CTT) and routine conventional trabeculotomy, or between viscotrabeculotomy and routine conventional trabeculotomy.
+A 2020 review found no difference between combined trabeculotomy and trabeculectomy (CTT) and routine conventional trabeculotomy, or between visco-trabeculotomy and routine conventional trabeculotomy.
 The review also found that the 360-degree circumferential trabeculotomy may show greater surgical success than conventional trabeculotomy but that further research with one year follow-up was needed.

+In a research paper published in February 2025, scientists reported that they had demonstrated a new therapy to be both safe and effective in improving the vision of and slowing retinal deterioration in young patients born with "LCA-AIPL1."
+Since their initial study, researchers have now treated a total of 11 children with AIPL1-LCA and seen improvement in the vision of each patient.